tastycode-dev/tastycode-dev.github.io/_drafts/finite-difference-at-60-fps.md

 cudaMemcpy(cpuArray, gpuArray, n, HostToDevice);
 ```

 The `HostToDevice` flag indicates that we copy data from CPU (the host) to GPU (the device).
-Guess
+You
-what another `DeviceToHost` flag is used for.
+will guess what `DeviceToHost` flag is used for.

-**Workflow.** Overall, the common workflow is:

-1. Initialize input data in CPU memory.
-2. Transfer input data to GPU with `cudaMemcpy` and `HostToDevice`.
-3. Run GPU kernels to calculate the output.
-(See below about GPU kernels.)
-4. Transfer output data to CPU with `cudaMemcpy` and `DeviceToHost`.

 **STL in CUDA.** Like a modern C++ programmer you're likely feeling that using `cudaMalloc` and
 `cudaMemcpy` is too low-level especially when you need to manually manage memory with `cudaMalloc`
 and`cudaFree` without relying on smart pointers.
 Unfortunately you can't use STL in CUDA (there is
 Thrust, but I did not try it)...

+**Workflow.** Overall, the common workflow with GPU is to:

+1. Initialize input data in CPU memory.
+2. Transfer input data to GPU with `cudaMemcpy` and `HostToDevice`.
+3. Calculate with GPU kernels.
+(See below about GPU kernels.)
+4. Transfer output data to CPU with `cudaMemcpy` and `DeviceToHost`.

 ## GPU Code